 October 12, 2017

-LED, short for “light-emitting diode,” is one of the most energy-efficient lighting options available today.
-Their efficiency makes LEDs appealing for homeowners – and the technology continues to develop.
-LED lights are not an overhyped fad at risk of disappearing anytime soon, so homeowners can feel confident they will be able to maintain and replace a new LED system in the future.
+LED, short for “light-emitting diode,” lighting is one of the most energy-efficient lighting options available today.
+LEDs use less energy over time, making them a very good option for homeowners.
+LED lights are not an overhyped fad at risk of disappearing anytime soon, and their technology only continues to improve and develop over time.
+Homeowners can feel confident they will be able to maintain and replace a new LED system in the future.

 How are LED Lights Different From Other Lights?

 According to the Department of Energy, LED lights have several unique features that make them very different from incandescent light bulbs and other, newer options such as compact fluorescent bulbs (CFLs).

 LED Lighting Uses Much Less Energy Than Other Lights

 As previously stated, LED lights use significantly less energy over time when compared to incandescent lighting and CFLs.
 This reduced energy consumption has numerous benefits, including lower utility bills, reduced carbon emissions, and less waste created from the disposal of burned out bulbs.